Plagiarized Content on Fiverr from SEO Writers

 Welcome to the world of Plagiarism and Fraud on Fiverr

 All statements in this article are based on my personal experience, and are based solely my opinion as a journalist.

 You may or may not heard about it: SEOs telling you that you can get content written through Fiverr for only 5 bucks.
 Sounds great as we all know that SEO is mostly about content.
 And content writing can be a tough, costly, and time-consuming job.

-Most SEO probably tried out already to see if it’s true.
-As much as we’d like to believe that Fiverr is a great source for buying content, I can only repeat what most good SEOs already know: It’s too good to be true — and the reason for this is:
+Most SEO experts probably have tried it out already to see if it’s true.
+As much as we’d like to believe that Fiverr is a great source for buying content, I can only repeat what some good SEOs already know: It’s too good to be true — and the reason for this is:

-Most of the content you will receive from Fiverr is plagiarized.
+If you’re unlucky, most of the content you will receive from Fiverr can be plagiarized.

-Because Fiverr SEO article writers nowadays use techniques to confuse plagiarize checks my case.
+Because Fiverr SEO article writers used techniques to confuse plagiarize checks my case.
 If that was to happen to you, you probably wouldn’t know.
 I will tell you in a second how they did it, and they might do as of today 2023.

 But first things first:

 How Does Fiverr Work?

 Ordering a gig, let’s say a content worth of 500 words, couldn’t be easier.
 Once you have signed up as a buyer, you can order gigs from several sellers.
 Usually 200-500 words are being sold for $5.